 Only first two groups were allowed to reproduce, until the first one was numerous enough:

 The result of the Bielyayev’s experiment weren’t only fox behaviour changes, fox appearance also changed - more and more of them had floppy ears or a curly tail, what characterizes dogs, not wild animals like foxes or wolves.
 Belyayev proved that by selective breeding, providing domestication process of wild animals is possible.
 Moreover, he pointed out that in pair with that process go ‘human-friendly’ appearance changes.
 Most domesticated mammals, including dogs, tend to have smaller bodies than their wild counterparts, with smaller skulls that have shorter, wider snouts and shorter, lower jaws.
 Those features make adult dogs look more puppylike than grown wolves do.
 That type of facial remodeling is part of the domestication syndrome, which also includes curly tails, floppy ears and other characteristics common among domesticated animals but not wild ones.
-If historically human indeed decided to shorten the domestication process by selective breeding, fearful and aggressive pre-dogs were leaving human settlement, being chased away or just killed.
+If historically human indeed decided to shorten the domestication process by selective breeding, fearful and aggressive pre-dogs were leaving human settlement, being chased away or just killed/hunted/eaten.

 Dogs and wolves are genetically similar in 98% but it appears that a microscopic difference 2% seems to be extremely impacting.
 Both those species are so close to each other that can inbreed (making a fertile hybrid).
 Anyway, they are different in the rest of cases.
 Dogs are individuals focused on cooperation with humans (their caretakers, dog ‘owners’), wolves hunt in team living in family groups called wolf packs.
-Dogs evolved to avoid a conflict (using mostly calming signals and vocalizing), wolves are territorial animals which can behave aggresively toward their companion (body language is enough) or potential intruders (body language, vozalization, then attack) if it’s necessary (although they instinctively avoid humans).
+Dogs evolved to avoid a conflict (using mostly body language, calming signals and vocalizing), wolves are territorial animals which can behave aggresively toward their companion (body language is enough) or potential intruders (body language, vozalizatio), then attack if it’s necessary (although they instinctively avoid humans).
 Finally, both dogs (easily) and wolves (not easily) can be trained to work with people, but it’s harder to get dogs to work with fellow dogs than wolves do.